 Changes to our reporting in 2026

 We’ve updated how we calculate and present some of the carbon and social impact figures in our reports.
-These changes respond to client feedback and reflect improvements in recognised sector methodologies.
-The aim is to make our reporting clearer, more consistent, and more useful at different scales, from monthly site reports to annual summaries.
+These changes respond to client feedback and reflect improvements in recognised sector methodologies, with the aim of making our reporting clearer and more useful at different scales.

 Updated carbon impact calculations